Remote-Sensing-at-FU-Berlin/dopDB/README.md

 ## Ingest data

 After successful creation of the tables, ingest both the metadata and filenpaths.
-Please note that in its current configuration, the csv file containing the tile metadata is expected to have a header while the csv file containing filenames (one per row) is not.
+Please note that in its current configuration, the csv file containing the tile metadata is expected to have a header while the csv file containing absoulte filenames (one per row) is not.

 > [!INFO]
 > Note however, that the table is not distributed with this repository and the path argument in the respective SQL file needs adjustment!